MicrosoftDocs/power-platform/power-platform/well-architected/security/segmentation.md

 Azure provides built-in isolation for some services, for example separation of compute from storage.
 For other examples, see [Isolation in the Azure public cloud](https://learn.microsoft.com/azure/security/fundamentals/isolation-choices).

- **Tradeoff**: Resource isolation might result in an increase in total cost of ownership (TCO).
+ > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Resource isolation might result in an increase in total cost of ownership (TCO).
 For data stores, there might be added complexity and coordination during disaster recovery.

 ## Power Platform facilitation